 One way to beat the winter blues is to forget that it’s winter!
 Make some homemade decorations and leis or buy some simple grass skirts and tiki decor at a party shop.

 Fire up the indoor grill, make some lemonade or tropical drinks, crank up the heat and dress like its summer.

 You can even put tropical scenery posters over windows and invite bored family or neighbors over to enjoy the festivities.

 If your group is competitive, try making some fun contests to boost everyone’s spirits and make time fly.
 Board games and video dance-off games are quick fix, but you can also get more creative.

 Try hosting a cooking contest for chili or cookies, a cleaning contest (sneaky, eh?) or quiz each other on random trivia.

-Other cool ideas include an indoor sack hop race (in a wide open room), a game of broomstick limbo, jigsaw puzzle races, musical chairs, guess the song, and any number of other games and tasks.
+Other cool ideas include an indoor sack hop race (in a wide open room), a game of broomstick limbo, jigsaw puzzle races, and any number of other games and tasks.